Thirteen Albatrosses (or, Falling off the Mountain)

 Thirteen Albatrosses (or Falling off a Mountain) is an American novel written by Donald Harington that was published in 2002.

 Plot

-First Part: Primary

 Vernon Ingledew decides to run for the governor's seat, although he has no political experience, but he is the great-grandson of Jacob Ingledew, who used to be the governor of Arkansas during Reconstruction.
-Vernon's best friend, Day and Day's wife, Diana, discussed with Don and Kim that they had already expected Vernon to run for the governor's seat.
-They exchanged ideas on why he had decided to do it.
-Vernon is a genius and he has a self-enriching program that he uses to learn new things.
-He spends one year learning everything there is to know about two subjects starting at the beginning of the alphabet.
-He learns everything there is to know about art history and astronomy when he starts this “program".
-Vernon got to “P” and alphabetically after philosophy came politics, so he decides that the best way to learn politics is to become a politician.
+Vernon's best friend, Day, and Day's wife, Diana, discuss with Don and Kim that they had already expected Vernon to run for the governor's seat.

+Vernon is a genius and has a self-enriching program that he uses to learn new things.
+He spends a year learning everything there is to know about two subjects, starting at the beginning of the alphabet.
+He gets to "P", and alphabetically, after philosophy comes politics, so he decides that the best way to learn politics is to become a politician.